 They have a ring of glands at the front of their proboscis, which secretes a kind of mucus that sticks to the wall of the burrow.

-The worm keeps on exuding it’s unique mucus as it moves in backward motion in the burrow are creates a mucus net.
+The worm keeps on exuding its unique mucus as it moves backward in the burrow, creating a mucus net.

-To gather its food, this spoon worm draws water through its burrow using peristaltic contractions of its flexible and soft body.
+This spoon worm draws water through its burrow using peristaltic contractions of its flexible and soft body to gather its food.
 During this process, food particles get stuck to the mucus net the worm had created.

 When the Chinese penis fish has gathered enough food in its mucous net, it moves in a forward motion in its burrow and swallows both the net it created and the entangled food.